celo-org/rosetta/README.md

 ## How to run rosetta-cli-checks

+_Note that running these checks is most likely infeasible for most people on mainnet because you will need at least 1.5 terrabytes of space and several days to be able to sync the chain.
+Under the hood, the service is syncing a full archive node, which takes a long time.
+The construction service needs to reach the tip before submitting transactions.
+The data checks will take a while to complete as well (likely a couple of days on a normal laptop with the current settings) as they reconcile balances for the entire chain._

 - Install the [`rosetta-cli`](https://github.com/coinbase/rosetta-cli) according to the instructions.
 (Note that on Mac, installing the `rosetta-cli` to `/usr/local/bin` or adding its location to you `$PATH` will allow you to call `rosetta-cli` directly on the command line rather than needing to provide the path to the executable).
 Current testing has been done with `v0.5.16` of the `rosetta-cli`.
 - Run the Rosetta service in the background for the respective network (currently only alfajores for both Data and Construction checks)
 - Run the CLI checks for alfajores as follows: